-The overall goal of an EPD is to validate the environmental performance of a product of service, based upon Life Cycle Assessment (LCA) studies.
+The overall goal of an Environmental Product Declaration (EPD) is to validate the environmental performance of a product of service, based upon Life Cycle Assessment (LCA) studies.

 An important aspect of this communication tool is the possibility of becoming a solid comparison platform of products and services through the demonstrated environmental performance.